evanwill/refine-lessons/chronicling-api.md

 ### Start Chronicling America Project

-To get started after completing Example 1, click the *Open* button in the upper right.
+To get started after completing *Example 1*, click the *Open* button in the upper right.
 A new tab will open with the Refine start project view.
 The tab with the *Example 1* project can be left open without impacting performance.
 Select *Create project*, and Get Data From *Clipboard*.